Welcome to PERRY REFERRALS

 SPECIALIST VETERINARY DENTISTRY AND ORAL SURGERY REFERRALS FOR CATS, DOGS & ZOO ANIMALS.

-Perry Referrals provide both Referral Veterinary Dentistry and Oral Surgery Services from two veterinary hospitals in the South East of England: Grove Lodge Vets, and North Downs Specialist Referrals.
+Perry Referrals provide both Referral Veterinary Dentistry and Oral Surgery Services from a veterinary hospital in the South East of England: North Downs Specialist Referrals.

 Perry Referrals also offer: Bespoke Continuing Education for Veterinary Surgeons and Nurses, Freelance Consultancy, Case Advice and Teleradiology Services.

 BSc, BVM&S, MANZCVS, PG Cert (Vet.Ed.), Dipl.EVDC, MRCVS